Vaguery/klapaucius/README.md

 By convention, Push programs have no "return value" as such.
 They are simply ambiguous dynamical processes manipulating the values on the stacks, and whatever meaning a particular program has for a user depends entirely on how they intend to interrogate that dynamical state.
 For example, when Push programs are used in [symbolic regression](https://en.wikipedia.org/wiki/Symbolic_regression) projects, the common convention is to let the program "finish" (see above), and then look at the top number on one of the number stacks as "the answer".
 That said, a lot is happening in most interesting Push programs, and "the right answer" may not be where you're looking.

 The design of evolutionary fitness functions is for another day.
-In this library, the only thing we're doing is running programs with specified `input` bindings until specified termination conditions are met, and then providing access to the whole pile of everything that happened in the meantime.
+In this library, the only thing we're doing is running programs with specified `binding` bindings until specified termination conditions are met, and then providing access to the whole pile of everything that happened in the meantime.

 But the _reason_ we want an interpreter for a language people can't typically read is that we can _evolve the programs to do what we want_.
 Because Push (and languages like it) are able to run almost any sequence of defined tokens, and behave in so many diverse ways as they do so, it's possible to do [some amazing things](http://faculty.hampshire.edu/lspector/push.html) with artificial selection under random variation.